Campus Walkway Tensile Canopies: Design for Longer Spans and Aesthetic Demands

 Long-run walkway system

 Continuous coverage over long distances dictates the structural configuration.
 For runs exceeding 50 metres, repeating modular bays provide the most efficient engineering solution.
-Unlike the smaller systems detailed in our School Walkway Canopy Guide, tertiary campus walkway shade systems utilize high-grade structural steel—typically 250×250×8mm SHS for primary columns—to support extended spans under high wind loads.
+Unlike the smaller systems detailed in our school walkway canopy design guide, tertiary campus walkway shade systems utilize high-grade structural steel—typically 250×250×8mm SHS for primary columns—to support extended spans under high wind loads.

 The barrel vault configuration is the standard for long-run applications.
 It easily achieves 15-metre column spacings and 5-metre widths while maintaining a consistent 3.5-metre clearance height for maintenance vehicle access.
 The curved membrane profile naturally sheds heavy rain and prevents ponding.
 This rapid runoff is critical for continuous structures where water accumulation can cause progressive membrane failure and structural overloading.